JasperTan97/EM_server/README.md

 ./build.sh
 ```

-First we build our base container.
+OR we build our base container.
 Here, all relevant ros2 files and python libraries are installed.

 ```sh
 cd docker_base